promregator/promregator/docs/config.md

 Note that this compliant to how [cf-exporter](https://github.com/bosh-prometheus/cf_exporter) is being configured.

+*NOTE*
+Specify the hostname only here.
+Do not prefix it with `https://` or similar.
+Promregator will always try to connect to the API host of the Cloud Foundry platform using the HTTPS protocol (HTTP-only currently is not supported).
+This holds true, even if you only have an HTTP proxy as mentioned below.

 ### Option "cf.username" (mandatory)
 Specifies the username, which shall be used when connecting to the API server.
 This is your "standard" username - the same one, which you also may use for connecting to Cloud Foundry, e.g. when issuing `cf login`.